opnfv/qtip/docs/userguide/01-compute.rst

 Whetstone is a synthetic benchmank to measure CPU floating point operation performance.
 Both Single CPU performance is measured along multi-cpu performance.

-Like Dhnystone, Whetstone is a dated benchmark and has short comings.
+Like Dhrystone, Whetstone is a dated benchmark and has short comings.

-Refenences:
+References:

 http://www.netlib.org/benchmark/whetstone.c